davidauz/latex_notes/README.md

 <h2>English</h2>
-This is a modest collection of algebra exercises that I wrote to help my children when they needed it.
+This is a modest collection of high school math and physics exercises that I put together to help my children when they needed it.

-They are a mix of English and Italian because this material is something I have borrowed extensively from various resources found on the internet.
+There is a mix of English and Italian because this material is something I have borrowed extensively from various resources found on the internet.

 My only contribution has been formatting it in LaTeX, which required some effort, which is why I decided to make it available online in case someone else is interested.